Jxrotich/Mix-n-Sip/README.md

 # Mix 'n Sip 🍹

-Mix 'n Sip is a cocktail and mocktails recipe finder that allows users to explore a vast collection of recipes.
+Mix 'n Sip is a cocktail and mocktail recipe finder that allows users to explore a vast collection of recipes.
 Users can search for drinks by name and filter the results based on whether they are alcoholic or non-alcoholic.
 The application displays the image, name, ingredients and instructions for each drink.

 ## Table of Contents
 - Features